vlandham/captain_z/out/captain_z.md

 Then there was the time he poked a hole in another pirates brand new hat, just because Spears thought the other pirate looked at him funny.
 Or the time he captured ten dolphins and tied their tails together.
 Then he spent a whole day skiing behind them as they pulled him through the water, shouting "Look at me!
 King o' the fishes!
 King o' the sea!"
 Though I have to hope he knows dolphins aren't fish at all, some times pirates aren't the smartest when it comes to that sort of thing.

 Of course this is to say nothing of Captain Spears' evil red eye.
-Some people say its a magic eye, and can kill a man just from its stare.
-Others say that Spears was cursed by a mean witch, and the red eye is a sign of the curse.
-Others say that he can't see a wink out of it at all, and that its just for show.
+Some people said it was a magic eye, and could kill a man with only a glare.
+Others said that Spears was cursed by a foul witch, and the red eye was markings of the curse.
+Others said that he couldn't see a wink out of it at all, a blindness caused by a run in with a poisonous jellyfish when he was just a lad.

-I can't tell you who's right and who's wrong, concerning Captain Spears and his red eye.
-I can tell you that the eye seems to glow in the night, like a flame.
-And it only added to the fearfulness of Captain Spears.
+No one knew who was right or wrong about Captain Spears and his red eye.
+But it did seem to glow in the night, like the flame from a candle.

+The eye only added to the fearfulness other pirates felt when they spoke of Captain Spears.

 For every terrible Captain Spears story, there's a just as terrible story about Hissy, the cat that sailed about with Spears, like one of his own pirate crew.